 The Status Bar, located along the bottom of the application, contains useful information about the current file and the current status of the editor.
 The Status Bar is divided up into a number of panels and most of these panels can be clicked to either change how information is viewed in the editor or to control what format data is displayed in.
 Different panels are displayed depending upon which type of file is being edited and the following shows a typical status bar for a Text file on top:

-- File Position / Selection Start (2) - When no bytes are selected, this panel shows the current address of the cursor in the file.
+- File Position / Selection Start (B) - When no bytes are selected, this panel shows the current address of the cursor in the file.
 When bytes are selected, this panel displays 'Start:' followed by the starting address of the selection.
 The address can display the current byte number, sector number, line number or short number and the address can be displayed in hex format, decimal format, or octal format.
-Set the address format using the 'View > Status Bar > File Position Units' menu option or the popup menu accessed by right-clicking the Status Bar.
-Left-click on this panel to bring up the Goto bar.
+Set the address format using the 'View > Status Bar > File Position Units' menu option or left-click on the panel and select File Position Units.
+Left-click on this panel and select Goto to bring up the Goto bar.

-- Current Byte / Selection Size (3) - When no bytes are selected, this panel displays the current value of the byte the cursor is over.
-The value of the byte is displayed in hex and decimal formats but other formats can be chosen with 'View > Status Bar > Byte Value Units' or by left-clicking on the panel and selecting Byte Value Units.
+- Current Byte / Selection Size (C) - When no bytes are selected, this panel displays the current value of the byte the cursor is over.
+By default the value of the byte is displayed in hex and decimal formats but other formats can be chosen with 'View > Status Bar > Byte Value Units' or by left-clicking on the panel and selecting Byte Value Units.
 The byte value is displayed as an Unsigned Byte but to convert to other formats see the Inspector.
 When bytes are selected in the file, this panel displays 'Sel:' followed by the size of the current selection.
-The display format used for the selection size can be controlled using the 'View > Status Bar > Selection Size Units' menu option or by right-clicking on the Status Bar.
+The display format used for the selection size can be controlled using the 'View > Status Bar > Selection Size Units' menu option or by left-clicking on the panel and choosing Selection Size Units.
 Note that when displaying the selection size as a number of lines and less than one line is selected, the number of selected bytes will be displayed instead.

-- File Size (4) - Shows the size of the file being edited.
+- File Size (D) - Shows the size of the file being edited.
 The size can be displayed in number of bytes, sectors, lines or shorts and the size can be shown in hex format, decimal format, or octal format.
-To control the displayed format, see the 'View > Status Bar > File Size Units' menu option or the popup menu accessed by right-clicking the Status Bar.
+To control the displayed format, see the 'View > Status Bar > File Size Units' menu option or left-click on the panel and choose File Size Units.
 Note that a '*' will appear beside the file size if the size has been changed since the file was opened.
 Left-click on this panel and choose Set File Size to open the Set File Size dialog.

-- Character Set and Linefeeds (5) - Shows which character set is being used to display the current file.
-The character set depends upon the current File Interface (see Working with File Interfaces) and can be controlled through the 'View > Character Set' menu option.
+- Character Set (G) - Shows which character set is being used to display the current file.
+The character set depends upon the current Edit As (see Using Edit As) and can be controlled through the 'View > Character Set' menu option.
 The following character sets are available by default:

 - ASCII - ASCII Character Set